 Not gonna lie, you do really need a car if you want to explore these parts.
 It makes it much easier to get around and the public transport isn’t great.
 We got the fast train up to Manchester, picked up my Gran and then drove up.
 It’s only about 90 minutes from Manchester so you could easily rent a car from there an do a little round trip!

 Where we stayed

 I find if you need more than one room then it’s always much cheaper to try and get an apartment or in this case, an AirBnB.
 We got an airBnb near Silsden on a farm a few minutes out of town.
 It was a gorgeous little two bed apartment, home to two of the cutest and friendliest cats.

+However, if you don’t like staying in airBnb’s then there are plenty of Yorkshire Dales pubs with rooms that you can stay in.
+It gives you a great chance to experience what it’s like to live there plus you can meet some amazing people.
 There’s something so nice about being out in the countryside, especially where we stayed with rolling hills and the misty mornings each day.
 Add in a log burner and it was the perfect spot.
 Plus easy driving distance to all the sites we wanted to see in West Yorkshire!

 What to see in West Yorkshire

 One of the prettiest little villages that you have to see!
 It was the home of the Brontes (which is why I spent the weeks before reading Wuthering Heights for the first time!).
 So everything is quite Bronte oriented, that said even if you’re not a fan then it’s still worth going for the cobbled streets and cute little shops.

 We went to the Bronte Parsonage which is where the family grew up.
 I think it would be interesting even if you haven’t read their books as the family was a bit of a strange one!
 It’s a little museum – won’t take more than an hour but definitely worth a wander.